VW Extended Warranty or a Vehicle Protection Plan from autopom!

 Problems have already been reported on failing sensors, causing the transmission to get stuck in Neutral.
 Even though a bad sensor is a fairly small problem, the labor rates will still be high due to the complexity of the transmission.

 Electronics: Nowadays, a VW can be fitted with all sorts of electronic goodies.
 There’s a Touchscreen Navigation/Infotainment system.
 A radar-guided cruise control system, called ACC Active Distance Control.
 If you can’t drive, there’s front, side, and rear distance warning systems.
 There’s even a self-parking system called Park Assist.
 But, Volkswagen’s are known to have their fair share of electrical, and computer problems.
 So if you want to keep everything working properly, you might want to buy a VW extended warranty.

 One reason that modern Volkswagen’s offer such good value for the money is because they benefit from the R&D efforts of some of the finest car companies in the world.
 That’s also a good reason to buy extended protection.

 You can’t service a modern VW in your garage like you used to.
 In the old days, you could remove your Beetle’s entire engine by unscrewing two bolts.
 Then, you’d just pop down to the local junkyard, get another motor, screw it back in, and keep driving.
 But, it’s not that easy today.

 Since many of your VW’s parts are shared with other premium cars, the parts and labor are going to be a lot pricier than they used to be.

-When your Volkswagen warranty runs out, those big repair bills might make you wish that you’d went ahead and bought the Audi.
+When your VW extended warranty runs out, those big repair bills might make you wish that you’d went ahead and bought the Audi.